rndexe/nowtransmitting/src/programmes/lectures/why-and-how-should-we-model-infectious-diseases-1.md

 ---
-title: B_Why And How Should We Model Infectious Diseases?
+title: Why And How Should We Model Infectious Diseases?
 permalink: programmes/lectures/model-infectious-diseases/
 cata: transmission
 catb: mapping